 It’s going to be a GREAT year!

-My film The Man Behind The White Guitar about Brazilian Guitarist Jose Neto is set to release this year – first in London then Marin County!
-We are excited!
+My film The Man Behind The White Guitar about Brazilian Guitarist Jose Neto is being edited in London!
+Stay tuned!

 We’ve got people doing amazing things for all of us and we are excited to learn and share more!
 If you have suggestions, please contact us at firstname.lastname@example.org.